augustusbd/save-again-extension/README.md

 # save-again-extension
- Presents a right-click menu option to save a file with ' (1)' added to name.
+ Firefox Browser Extension.
+Present a right-click context menu option to save a media file with ' (1)' added to name.